 What is the maximum number of CTAs that I can view in the Cockpit?

 CTAs in Cockpit will max out at 1000 for each view.
 You can use the built-in filters/groupings to narrow your search and it will still respect the 1000 views.

 Are there any plans to hide/archive-year-old closed CTAs at some point?

 Gainsight does not plan to archive or delete CTAs based on the historical time periods.
 You can run a report on closed CTAs in the report builder.

 Is it possible to restore the CTA's that were deleted recently?

 No. Deleted CTAs cannot be restored, not even from backend.

 Why can't I see closed CTAs if I group by Due Date, or filter to include them?

-From Cockpit, if CTAs are grouped by Due Date, you cannot see closed CTAs even if you filter to include them.
+From Cockpit, if CTAs are grouped by Due Date, closed CTAs do not appear even if you apply a filter to include them.
 This is because anything that is closed will not have an upcoming due date or be due today.

 When grouped by Due Date, why does my CTA appear in the today group, even though the CTA due date is not today?